Canadian Collegiate Baseball Association

 As there were other regional baseball leagues going on at the same time in Nova Scotia and British Columbia, they other leagues joined the CIBA in 1996, which expanded to four conferences (Atlantic, Quebec, Ontario East and Ontario West), featuring 21 teams competing in a 16 game schedule with playoffs.

+For the 2014, the assciation changed its name to the Candian Collegiate Baseball Association (CCBA).
 Today baseball is played at the varsity level with nearly 30 teams competing.
-The CIBA runs three conferences spread over 4 provinces.
+The CCBA runs three conferences spread over 4 provinces.
 The league is student-organized and includes teams from Canadian universities and colleges.

 Western Canada has a spring ball program, while Eastern Canada has an autumn ball program (running from September to October).
 Teams in the winter/spring program play from February to April.